sayanee/books/_posts/2017-07-24-life-changing-magic-of-tidying-up.md

 Papers... also scanning solves it.
 But delete them after a few years

-> For this reason, I recommend you dispose of anything that does not fall into one of three categories: currently in use, needed for a limited period of time, or must be kept indefinitely.
+> For this reason, I recommend you dispose of anything that does not fall into one of three  currently in use, needed for a limited period of time, or must be kept indefinitely.

 Inbox or archival - a little bit GTD

 > My filing method is extremely simple.
-I divide them into two categories: papers to be saved and papers that need to be dealt with.
+I divide them into two  papers to be saved and papers that need to be dealt with.

 Essentials, but no joy